 However, what makes Little Bits even better is the community of other users.
 You can get more invention ideas as well as enter competitions, making electronics more fun and alive for your kids.
 What’s more, Little Bits is a better fit if you want to help develop their creativity.
 At the very least, the color-coded bits are not only more interesting for kids, but they are also more fun to work with.
 So, if you are able to work with both Little Bits and Snap Circuits, you will probably find Snap Circuits a bit boring compared to Little Bits.

 Little Bits is also pricier than Snap Circuits.
-For one, you cannot test the waters without having to pay $200.
-With Snap Circuits, you only shell out $35 for the basic kit with 10 components, just to see if your kid would be interested in it.
-Little Bits used to have a basic kit, but even when it was still available, it cost $100.
+For one, you cannot test the waters without having to pay.
+With Snap Circuits, you only shell out a little for the basic kit with 10 components, just to see if your kid would be interested in it.
+Little Bits used to have a basic kit, but even when it was still available, it has a price.

 Learning coding with Little Bits and Snap Circuits.
 For those who like to learn about programming, both Little Bits and Snap Circuits have kits for this, too.
 Little Bits has the Code Kit that gives you 16 bits and 30 accessories that you can assemble into fun games.
 You can then program these inventions using the Code Kit app.
 Or you can get the Little Bits Arduino Coding Kit, which introduces kids to Arduino coding.
 Meanwhile, Snap Circuits has its Snapino kit that teaches kids how to work with the Arduino coding environment.